The Hound

 The Case for Going West

 If you make one dining decision in London that takes you off the standard circuit, let it be a deliberate trip to Chiswick.
 The neighbourhood sits in west London's residential belt, far enough from the tourist corridors of Mayfair and Covent Garden to attract a genuinely local crowd, yet close enough to the centre via the District line to make the journey reasonable.
-The Hound, at 210 Chiswick High Road, sits within this context: a dining address that belongs to the broader story of serious hospitality migrating into London's outer boroughs.
+The Hound, at 210 Chiswick High Road, is a modern British gastropub in Chiswick, London, with a Google rating of 4.4.

 This migration is not accidental.
 Over the past fifteen years, the pressure of central London rents has pushed ambitious operators towards zones 3 and 4, where larger spaces, longer leases, and neighbourhood regulars create conditions for more considered food and service programs.
 Chiswick High Road, in particular, has accumulated a run of dining rooms that punch above what the postcode might suggest.
 The Hound is part of that accumulated weight.